hyssostech/sketch-thru-plan-sdk-net/quickstart/README.md

 # Adding military symbols to a maps via Speech and Sketch

-The quickstart demonstrate the how sketches (and optionally speech) collected by an app can be sent for processing by Sketch-thru-Plan (STP) for interpretation.
-If successfully interpreted, the combined/fused speech and sketch are turned into military symbols by STP, and sent back to the app for rendering.
+The quickstart demonstrates how sketches (and optionally speech) collected by an app can be sent for processing by Sketch-thru-Plan (STP) for interpretation.
+If successfully interpreted, the combined/fused speech and sketch are turned into military symbols representation by STP, and sent back to the app for display and rendering.

-The connection to STP and the speech recognizer that is used are configurable via plugins.
-The quickstart use the following plugins:

-* Sockets connector that communicates with STP's  native Publish Subscribe system (OAA)

 ## Prerequisites
 * Sketch-thru-Plan (STP) Engine (v5.5.1+) running on localhost or an accessible machine